compsy/polar_test/README.md

 to start the server instead.

 ## Issues, Problems
+If there are issues installing gems, delete the file `Gemfile.lock` and then try again.

-Open an issue at https://github.com/compsy/polar_test/issues
+Otherwise, open an issue at https://github.com/compsy/polar_test/issues